mc-carlessi/mysql-enterprise-security/verify-ee/verify-ee.md

 Goal:
     Verify the new MySQL Installation on Linux and import test databases

 Objectives:

 - understand better how MySQL connection works
-- install test databases for labs (world and employees)
 - have a look on useful statements

 Estimated Time: -- 10 minutes

 ### Objectives

 In this lab, you will:

-* Discuss MySQL Connection
+- Discuss MySQL Connection
-* Connect to Port 3306
+- Connect to Port 3306
-* Import Sample Databses
+- Import Sample Databses
-* Learn Useful SQL Statements
+- Learn Useful SQL Statements

 ### Prerequisites

 This lab assumes you have:

-* An Oracle account
-* All previous labs successfully completed
+- All previous labs successfully completed

-* Lab standard
+- Lab standard
     - ![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell> the command must be executed in the Operating System shell
     - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql> the command must be executed in a client like MySQL, MySQL Workbench
     - ![#ff9933](https://via.placeholder.com/15/ff9933/000000?text=+) mysqlsh> the command must be executed in MySQL shell

 ## Task 1: Discuss MySQL Connection

 Please note that now you have an instance on the server on port 3306.
 To connect to MySQL, always use the IP address, otherwise you may connect to wrong instance.
 Here we practice connecting to the right one (port 3310 is intentionally wrong).
 To help you understand “why” these check lines (not all are always available…)